-2. Home Page
+2. Home page

-The Home Page of your website is the site's first point of contact with your customers when they go to your site's main URL and will likely account for most of your website traffic.
+The Home Page of your online store is the site's first point of contact with your customers when they go to your site's main URL and will likely account for most of your website traffic.
 It's important that your home page provides easy navigation to anywhere else on your site that people might want to visit before making a purchase.
 You can also use your main page to highlight any current promotions or featured products that you might want your customers to be aware of.

-3. Product Catalog and Product Pages
+3. Product catalog and product pages

 Your Product Catalog and Product Pages are where you will share all the information related to the products you're selling to your customers.
 To increase the likelihood that customers are going to understand the value you're offering and make a purchase, it's important to write detailed and informative product descriptions.
 If you want to know more about how to manage your product catalog, you can check out our article on How to Create an Easy to Use Product Catalog with SKUs.

-4. About Us
+4. About Us section

 If your customers are looking to learn more about your company, they will visit the About Us page.
 This page is a great place to share your store's mission, and why you decided to go into business.
 This is your chance to share your story with your customers and to develop a relationship with the people who are visiting your online store.
 People are more likely to identify with your brand and your products if they're able to personally identify with your story.

-5. Shipping Policy and Terms & Conditions
+5. Shipping policy and terms & conditions

 Unlike your standard brick-and-mortar stores, because your business is based entirely online, you will need to have a clear idea of how you will be shipping products to customers.
 Once you have the details of your shipping strategies and options, adding them to your website ensures that customers understand the nature of your business's return policy, shipping times, and any associated costs that they will need to cover.
 By clearly outlining your shipping policy and terms and conditions, you are setting customer's expectations to align with what your business can deliver.

-6. Contact Us
+6. Contact Us section

 Your customers are going to have questions, so be sure to list your contact information along with the timeframe for responses, so they can get in touch with you.
 There is nothing worse than having an already frustrated customer get even more frustrated because they can't find how to contact your business.

-7. Header and Footer Menus
+7. Header and footer menus